Anywhere butter goes, brown butter goes better, enhancing the aroma and flavour of foods from savoury sauces to roasted veggies and chocolate syrup.

 At room temperature, brown butter will have a consistency close to peanut butter.

-If the recipe calls for solid butter, refrigerate your brown butter overnight.
+If the recipe calls for solid butter, refrigerate the brown butter overnight.
 Note that it will get a bit more solid, but it won’t ever return to the same solid state as butter.

 Brown butter has less water in it than regular butter, so if you are swapping it out for regular butter add 1 tablespoon of extra liquid for each 1/4 cup of butter.

-If you’ve been to not not before, you’ve probably noticed this section in almost every recipe.
-My goal is always to make my recipes adaptable so they work for various diets, from vegan to vegetarian and carnivore.
-This recipe for brown butter is obviously not vegan, but the good news is that I’ve created a vegan version, so that you can make both versions if you have a mixed crowd.
+This recipe for brown butter is obviously not vegan, but the good news is that I’ve created a vegan version, so that you can make both versions if you're feeding a mixed crowd.

 Brown Butter